Skip to content

 • Service Desk Setup: Configure your Service Desks, including email channels, queues, and team-specific workflows.

 • User Roles & Permissions: Assign roles and permissions to your users (Admins, Agents, and Customers).
 Configure these through the JSM UI.
+Note that JSM's permission model (project roles + permission schemes) is different from most help desk platforms — plan for this mapping.

 • Workflows: Set up your workflows manually in JSM, including SLAs, issue status transitions, and approval processes.

 • Custom Fields & Ticket Types: If your system has custom ticket types or fields, ensure they are configured ahead of the migration.
+Every custom field used in the import must already exist in JSM, with the correct data type.

 • Queues and SLAs: Configure your service queues, SLA policies, and routing rules manually in the UI.